 Transparent OLED

 This structure has two transparent electrodes: it is a combination of both bottom- and top-emission structures.
-This helps obtaining higher contrast levels and make it particularly adapted for outdoor devices.
+This helps obtaining higher contrast levels and makes it particularly suitable for outdoor devices.

 Matrix types